flojoy-ai/docs/docs/instruments-wiki/Power Supplies/Keithley-2600/Keithley-2600.md

 print("Voltage: %.3f V" % voltage)
 print("Current: %.3f A" % current)

-# Shutdown the channel
+# Disable the output and close the connection
-keithley.ChA.shutdown()
+keithley.ChA.source_output = 'OFF'
 # Disconnect from the Keithley 2600 Power Supply
 keithley.disconnect()
 ```

 This script connects to a Keithley 2600 Power Supply using a VISA adapter.
-It sets the source mode to voltage and applies a voltage of 1V to Channel A. It then measures the voltage and current on Channel A and prints the values.
-Finally, it shuts down Channel A and disconnects from the power supply.
+It sets the source mode to voltage and applies a voltage of 5V to channel A. Then, it enables the output and measures the voltage and current.
+Finally, it disables the output and closes the connection.

 </TabItem>
 <TabItem value="Qcodes" label="Qcodes">